Utah's Boating Under the Influence (BUI) Laws and Penalties

 • Second offense.
 A second-offense BUI within ten years of a prior BUI conviction is either a class A or class B misdemeanor, depending on whether the offense involves bodily injury or minor passengers (see "first offense" above).
 Generally, a second offense carries at least 240 hours of jail, community service, or home confinement and over $1,500 in court-ordered fines and fees.

-• Third subsequent offense.
+• Third or subsequent offense.
 If a BUI offender has at least two prior BUI convictions within the past ten years, the third or subsequent offense is a third-degree felony.
 Generally, a third offense carries up to five years in prison or 1,500 hours in jail or home confinement and at least $2,800 in fines and fees.

-Typically, judges must order all BUI offenders to participate in substance abuse screening and either complete treatment or a substance abuse education program.
 For a first offense, a judge has the option of ordering supervised probation and an ignition interlock device (IID) on any car the person drives.
 If a person had a high BAC (.16 or greater), the court must include both supervised probation and an IID as part of the sentence.
 IIDs are also mandatory for second and subsequent offenses.

 A Utah BUI carries administrative penalties as well—meaning, the Utah Driver's License Division (DLD) can generally suspend a BUI offender's license, even before the case makes it to court.
 With few exceptions, if someone fails to request an administrative review hearing within 10 days of a BUI arrest, the DLD will automatically suspend driving privileges.